 For additional details about running robotpy-installer on your computer, see the robotpy-installer documentation.

-You must have a newer C++ compiler installed that supports C++11
+Install a newer C++ compiler that supports C++11

 - If you compile from source, you must enable shared library support, cscore cannot use a statically compiled OpenCV python module at this time